-The DNR is in the process of preparing a Natural Resource Conservation Area (NRCA) plan for the Upper Sultan Basin and the co-licensees have been following that process and providing input since 1999.
+The DNR is in the process of preparing a Natural Resource Conservation Area (NRCA) plan for the NRCA lands in the Sultan Basin and the co-licensees have been following that process and providing input since 1999.
 The co-licensees have provided comments to DNR during the planning process and on working drafts of the plan.

 In compliance with Washington Forest Practice Rules (WAC 222-24-050 through 052), the District prepared and submitted in 2001, a Road Maintenance and Abandonment Plan (RMAP) Inventory Scheduling Proposal and an RMAP covering all of the District owned wildlife mitigation lands.
 Implementation of the RMAP began in 2002.
 Spur roads SL-22, SL-61, SL-48 and SL-67 were officially abandoned in the Sultan Basin under WAC 222-24-052(3).
-The District hired a geotechnical engineer in 2003 to prepare plans for maintaining the road from Olney Pass to the dam.
-Plans were completed, appropriate permits were obtained and the work was completed in spring 2005.
-District biologists observed Culmback Dam Road repairs and stayed apprised of activities to assure that Forest Practices were followed.
+The District hired a geotechnical engineer in 2003 to prepare plans for maintaining the road from Olney Pass to Culmback Dam, and the work was completed in spring 2005.
+Coordination has continued as new road repairs are needed.
 The City completed its RMAP for the Lake Chaplain Tract in 2002 and obtained DNR approval.

 The District and the DNR negotiated a Routine Road Maintenance Agreement in 2001 for roads associated with project mitigation lands in the Sultan Basin.
 Annual meetings are held between the co-licensees and DNR to discuss road and land management activities.
-Also in 2001, a supplemental easement was obtained on a portion of road CD-147 (see District RMAP) owned by DNR.
+Also in 2001, a supplemental easement was obtained on a portion of road